LucasFenaux/PILLAR-ESPN/pillar/README.md

 Then run the cells in the associated python notebook <code>figure_k.ipynb</code>.

+Note: figure 11 does not have a bash script associated with it as it does not need one.
+Just run the cells in the notebook directly.

 ## Reproducing the paper results

 To reproduce the accuracy results from the paper, we provided training scripts that train the models and then the